 “Heal” is a startup you should keep your eye on.

 We’ve seen a range of startups over the past 4 days, but one startup which we particularly liked was “Heal”.
 Heal is termed as the “Uber” for doctors.
-For $99 it provides a on-demand doctor in 15 minutes, that is you can have a doctor drive to your house.
+For $99 it provides a on-demand doctor in two hours or less, that is you can have a doctor drive to your house.
 Checkout more at the website here https://heal.com/

 You can read part 2 of our recap here where we talk the juggernaut that is Amazon, why the next innovation in retail will be at the checkout and Trump!